How to take the first steps of your amazing running journey

 Building running structure

-However, you can follow any training plan you like – the key thing is making sure that the sessions are regular and don’t allow too much time to let your body ‘de-train’.
+However, you can follow any running training plan you like – the key thing is making sure that the sessions are regular and don’t allow too much time to let your body ‘de-train’.
 Look to get out every 3-4 days as a minimum and you’ll be in fine form in no time.

 It can be tempting to push yourself harder than advised when you find your running legs, but if you follow a plan you’ll quickly see results in a relatively short amount of time, so stick with the pace and frequency it sets out.

-Set yourself some goals
+Set SMART goals

 • Specific – Well-defined and clear